Legfi/My-first-guessing-game/README.md

 https://www.educative.io/edpresso/how-to-clone-a-git-repository-using-the-command-line

-2. write the code below at your command prompt : python main.py
+2.write the code below at your command prompt : python main.py

 ## instructions
 when program starts it ask players for their name and gives them some handy instructions such as exit commend.